henrik42/solo/README.md

 This tutorial is ment as a starter for people with little Clojure background.
-It will not explain/teach Clojure (you can find many good tutorials on THE NET) but show which libraries and tools are used to build and run the application.
+It will not explain/teach Clojure (you can find many good tutorials on THE NET) but show which libraries and tools are used to build and run the application and how to put it into production.

 [1] https://github.com/henrik42/solo
 [2] https://logging.apache.org/log4j/1.2/